andreas-christian/Go-Db2/README.md

 Read through the following tutorial to understand how the sample programs select data from Db2 and how they insert, update and delete data.

-If you just want to get hands-on programming experience with Go language and Db2 you can also work through the below tutorial on a virtual machine in the cloud.
+If you just want to get hands-on programming experience with Go language and Db2 you can also take the tutorial on a virtual machine in the cloud.
 This has all required software pre-installed and can be used for up to one week: https://www.ibm.com/cloud/garage/dte/tutorial/go-db2-use-go-language-develop-db2-database-applications

 ## Download and Install the required software
 Here are the prerequisites to run the sample programs on your local machine: